pingcap/tidb-operator/en/restore-from-s3.md

 ---
-title: Restore Data from S3-Compatible Storage Using Loader
+title: Restore Data from S3-Compatible Storage Using TiDB Lightning
 summary: Learn how to restore data from the S3-compatible storage.
 category: how-to
 ---

-# Restore Data from S3-Compatible Storage Using Loader
+# Restore Data from S3-Compatible Storage Using TiDB Lightning

 This document describes how to restore the TiDB cluster data backed up using TiDB Operator in Kubernetes.
-For the underlying implementation, [`loader`](https://pingcap.com/docs/v3.0/reference/tools/loader) is used to perform the restoration.
+For the underlying implementation, [`Lightning`](https://pingcap.com/docs/stable/how-to/get-started/tidb-lightning/#tidb-lightning-tutorial) is used to perform the restoration.

 The restoration method described in this document is implemented based on CustomResourceDefinition (CRD) in TiDB Operator v1.1 or later versions.
 For the restoration method implemented based on Helm Charts, refer to [Back up and Restore TiDB Cluster Data Based on Helm Charts](backup-and-restore-using-helm-charts.md).